Apache Kafka

 Apache Kafka makes the data highly fault-tolerant and durable in two main ways.
 First, it protects against server failure by distributing storage of data streams in a fault-tolerant cluster.
 Second, it provides intra-cluster replication because it persists the messages to disk.

-Apache Kafka Challenges
+Apache Kafka challenges

 While Apache Kafka can be a powerful addition to enterprise data management infrastructures, it also poses some challenges.
 Two key challenges are as follows: